DigitalDieter/LSTM_Music_Generation/README.md

 ![lstm_model](/img/lstm_model_plot.png)

 ### GRU
+Gated Recurrent Unit

 For training the model, execute the train_gru.py as described below:

 ```bash
 python train_gru.py -n 10 -e 5 -b 10
 ```

-The model now can be retrained you have to selected the weights file from which the training of the model continues.
+The model now can be retrained, you have to selected the weights file from which the training of the model continues.

 You can add the same arguments as the train.py script.
 The re_train.py script contains the same default as the normal train.script